xpladev/docs/content/en/develop/develop/core-modules/evm.md

 In the Geth implementation, calling the endpoint roughly goes through the following steps:

 1. The `eth_call` request is transformed to call the `func (s *PublicBlockchainAPI) Call()` function using the `eth` namespace
-2. [`Call()`](https://github.com/ethereum/go-ethereum/blob/master/internal/ethapi/api.go#L982) is given the transaction arguments, the block to call against and optional overides that modify the state to call against.
+2. [`Call()`](https://github.com/ethereum/go-ethereum/blob/master/internal/ethapi/api.go#L982) is given the transaction arguments, the block to call against and optional overrides that modify the state to call against.
 It then calls `DoCall()`
 3. [`DoCall()`](https://github.com/ethereum/go-ethereum/blob/d575a2d3bc76dfbdefdd68b6cffff115542faf75/internal/ethapi/api.go#L891) transforms the arguments into a `ethtypes.message`, instantiates an EVM and applies the message with `core.ApplyMessage`
 4. [`ApplyMessage()`](https://github.com/ethereum/go-ethereum/blob/d575a2d3bc76dfbdefdd68b6cffff115542faf75/core/state_transition.go#L180) calls the state transition `TransitionDb()`
 5. [`TransitionDb()`](https://github.com/ethereum/go-ethereum/blob/d575a2d3bc76dfbdefdd68b6cffff115542faf75/core/state_transition.go#L275) either `Create()`s a new contract or `Call()`s a contract